 Curious and welcoming!

-In 2001 he founded the : Mériscope, a non-profit organization based in the village of Portneuf-sur-Mer in the Haute-Côte-Nord region.
-Among the numerous research projects, underwater sounds including whale vocalizations, monitored using hydrophones and a recorder transported aboard the zodiac Le Marsouin, are a favourite subject matter for Dany and his team.
-In fact, in 1995, after having graduated in biology from the University of Zurich in Switzerland, he completed a training program in bioacoustics at Cornell University in the US.
+In 2001 he founded Mériscope, a non-profit organization based in the village of Portneuf-sur-Mer in the Haute-Côte-Nord region.
+For the first 10 years or so, a favourite subject for Dany and his team were underwater acoustics, including whale vocalizations and noise pollution, recorded using hydrophones, buoys, or recorders brought on board the Zodiacs “Marsouin” and “Narval”.
+In fact, in 1995, after graduating from the University of Zurich in Switzerland with a degree in biology, he completed a training program in bioacoustics at Cornell University in the US.